PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 ## Reading in data

-Now these are compressed, which means there are only data for all observations that are observed.
+This section shows how to automatically download and read in the training data for the VIEWS `cm` to `R`.

-*If you run your own local version of this, you will likely need to change the paths to the input files.* Here are links for the [codebooks](https://viewsforecasting.org/wp-content/uploads/cm_features_competition.pdf) or
+*If you run your own local version of this, you may likely need to change the paths to the input files.* Here are links for the [codebooks](https://viewsforecasting.org/wp-content/uploads/cm_features_competition.pdf) or